 All of this happens in a converted barn shed on the backside of the property, outside in what I’d call the bubble barn, or maybe soap supply shed is more practical.
 The barn was outfitted by Sam and Jess with aid from many of their friends who helped create the various boxes, like the beveling box, they use to make the large cakes of soap.
-What may seem like simple wooden boxes, or just extra-large silicone cake molds, are custom pieces made to achieve the right shape and allow for these expensive cakes of fats and essential oils to set up and marry without bubbles and separation, all of which would ruin the final product and make for an unsellable mess.
+What may seem like simple wooden boxes, or just extra-large silicone cake molds, are custom pieces made to achieve the right shape and allow for these expensive cakes of fats and essential oils to set up without bubbles and separation, all of which would ruin the final product and make for an unsellable mess.
 Something as simple as the gallon-sized buckets as well as supplies shipped in what have become necessary additions to the process, along with a professional standing drill that is used to stir the mixtures.

 Though MoonDance might think outside of the box to make the perfect boxes to cure their mixtures into cakes of soap, their ingredients remain familiar, tried and true, as most of their ingredients are edible or food safe.
 Though this doesn’t mean you can enjoy your favorite scent as a snack, it does show the care and concern they put into the creation of their products.
 This quality is one of the many reasons we appreciate products like MoonDance soap, especially as ingredients added to conventional soaps have been up for discussion in recent years.